otto-de/api-guidelines/content/references/async/comparison-cef-cloudevents.md

 | sequenceNumber          | [sequence](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/sequence.md#sequence-1)                | yes                                                   | sequence just contains a string.
 The semantics of this string is either defined by an out-of-band communication or by an additional [sequencetype](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/sequence.md#sequencetype) context attribute.
 The predefined [Integer](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/sequence.md#integer) sequencetype defines the same semantics as `sequenceNumber` in CEF if the `source` context attribute contains the `sequenceKey`. |
 | test                    | n/a                                                                                                                      | yes                                                   | not defined within the CloudEvents spec, may be added by Otto with a custom extension.                                                                                                                                                                                                                                                                                                                                                                                                                                       |

-## Possible custom extension for test

-#### testscope

-- Type: `String`
-- Description: Scope of testing.
-This could be involved Teams or Functions.
-- Constraints:
-  - OPTIONAL
-  - MUST be a non-empty string
-- Examples:
-  - Kraken
-  - OrderPlacement
-  - Plankton

-#### testtype

-- Type: `String`
-- Description: Type of test you send this data for.
-- Constraints:
-  - OPTIONAL, REQUIRED if testscope is provided
-  - MUST be a non-empty string
-- Examples:
-  - PerformanceTest
-  - SystemTest
-  - End2EndTest

 ## Example of converting a DeepSea Common Event Format (CEF) to CloudEvent format